Fabrice-Beya/driver-check-system/README.md

  - Add new checkpoints
  - Perform a check in against a driver id
- - Generate a spreadsheet of drivers daily fees in constant time
+ - Generate a spreadsheet of all drivers daily fees in O(n) time
- - Generate a spreadsheet of driver total fees in constant time
+ - Generate a spreadsheet of all driver total fees in O(n) time